Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/śyām(asy)āṣṭādhyāyī.md

 water pistols are good for cleaning! filtered v distilled v soapy v hot v..

-animal (including our species) migrations at every scale influence; this planet closer to the inner boundary of the s/universal set/goldilocks zone/, the weather, the past, the present, the future,..
+animal (including our species) migrations (shifting weight stabilisers) at every scale influence; this planet closer to the inner boundary of the s/universal set/goldilocks zone/, the weather, the past, the present, the future,..

 recursive backronyms,.; starts c̄ ⒜ single shyam --> shyam has your anomaly mitigated,..